0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/zkevm-bridge/exit-tree.md

-The zkEVM's bridge SC utilizes a special Merkle tree called Exit Tree for each of the networks participating in the communication or asset-exchange.
+The zkEVM's bridge SC utilizes a special Merkle tree called an exit tree for each of the networks participating in the communication or asset-exchange.

-The term `exit tree refers to an append-only Sparse Merkle tree (SMT) whose leaf nodes record information about assets being transferred out of the network.
+The term exit tree refers to an append-only sparse Merkle tree (SMT) whose leaf nodes record information about assets being transferred out of the network.
 Exit trees of depth 32 are used by Polygon zkEVM.

 From now on, a leaf of an exit tree is referred to as a exit leaf.
 Exit leaves are classified into two types: type 0 for recording asset(s) information and Type 1 for recording messaging information.